la2050/archive/_projects/2015/adventure-education-aboard-l-a-s-official-tall-ships.md

   Environmental Education.
 We are also collaborating with CalRecycle's Environmental Education Initiative to bring professional development to L.A.'s teachers aboard our tall ships.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We are requesting $100,000 for 40 program sails and 22 family adventure sails.
-  We do not anticipate any additional costs for this proposal.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- 40 program sails (1,400 students) x $1,190 per sail (Title I rate) = $47,600 22 family adventure sails (Sail LA!) x $2,000 per sail = $44,000 Administration and Overhead = $5,000
-   Marketing and Promotion = $2,000
-   Printing = $1,400
 How do you plan to scale the success of your proposal?: >- We have been operating on the L.A.
 Waterfront for 23 years.
 We have the capacity to increase the number of program sails and youth served annually.